2017 American League Division Series: Game 2

 For the second straight day, the Astros defeated the Red Sox 8–2.
 Carlos Correa got the offense going with a two-run home run in the first inning off Drew Pomeranz.
 Jackie Bradley Jr. got Boston on the board in the second inning with an RBI single with two on.
-George Springer hit his first home run of the postseason in the bottom of the third while José Altuve drove in another run with a single after an Alex Bregman double.
+George Springer hit his first home run of the postseason in the bottom of the third while Jose Altuve drove in another run with a single after an Alex Bregman double.
 Dallas Keuchel went 52/3 innings with seven strikeouts and one earned run while Pomeranz did not make it out of the third inning while giving up four earned runs and giving up two home runs.
 The Astros broke the game open in the sixth.
 Eduardo Rodríguez allowed a leadoff single and subsequent hit-by-pitch.
 Springer's forceout off Addison Reed moved Marwin González to third before he scored on Bregman's sacrifice fly.
 After an intentional walk, Correa hit a two-run double, then Evan Gattis rounded out the inning with an RBI single.
 The Red Sox got a run in the ninth when Christian Vázquez singled with one out, moved to second on a wild pitch, and scored on Bradley Jr.'s RBI single before Ken Giles shut things down and gave the Astros a 2–0 advantage going into Boston for Game 3.